 In this topology, the CMTS transmits four Upstream Channel Descriptors (UCDs) and four MAPs.
 Unfortunately, each CM cannot determine to which upstream channel it is attached, because there is no way to convey the geographical information on the shared downstream channel.
 The CM must assume (at least at initialization) that the UCD and MAP apply to the channel to which it is attached.
 The CM chooses an Initial Maintenance opportunity on any of the channels and transmits a Ranging Request.
-The CMTS will receive the request and will redirect the CM to the appropriate upstream channel identifier.
+The CMTS will receive the request and will redirect the CM to the appropriate upstream channel identifier by specifying the upstream channel ID in the range response.
+The CM MUST then use the channel ID of the range response, not the channel ID on which the range request was initiated.
+This is necessary only on the first ranging-response received by the CM.
+The CM SHOULD continue the ranging process normally and proceed to wait for station maintenance IEs.
 From then on, the CM will be using the MAP that is appropriate to the fiber branch to which it is connected.